-In April 2015, we will start a motorcycle ride from Inagh in County Clare, Ireland, to Shanghai in China and back – a round-trip distance of approximately 18,000 miles or 29,000km!
-We will ride through the UK and western Europe into Russia, then into Kazakhstan, Uzbekistan, back into Kazakhstan and Russia, then across Mongolia and, paperwork permitting, into China!
+In April 2015, we will start a motorcycle ride from Inagh in County Clare, Ireland, to Beijing in China and back – a round-trip distance of approximately 18,500 miles or 30,000km!
+We will ride through the UK and western Europe into Russia, Kazakhstan and Uzbekistan.
+We’ll cross into China from Kyrgyzstan and ride east to Beijing, via Tibet.
 Inagh is our home town, and “Inagh to China” has nice ring to it as the two place names rhyme (in case you were wondering).

-Our return route will take us back into Mongolia, then north to Ulan Ude in Russia, where we will pick up the Trans-Siberian Highway and head westwards via Moscow, the Ukraine (Kiev and L’Viv), Poland, the Czech Republic, Germany, France, the UK and, finally, home to County Clare in Ireland.
+Our return route will take us across Mongolia and into Russia, where we will pick up the Trans-Siberian Highway and head westwards via Moscow, the Ukraine (Kiev and L’Viv), Poland, the Czech Republic, Germany, France, the UK and, finally, home to County Clare in Ireland.
 The whole trip should take approximately four months.

 As if we won’t have enough excitements, we hope to introduce an element of the unexpected by engaging local Irish schoolchildren to set us some extra challenges en route.
 There will be two age groups involved.
 The primary schoolchildren will, on average, be 10 years old, while the pupils at the secondary school will be in their Transition Year, having just finished their Junior Certificate (approximately equivalent to the UK’s GCSE).
 At 17 years old, it is usual for Transition Year students in Ireland to take driving lessons.
 Gaining a licence gives young people true independence for the first time, and it is this broadening of horizons that we feel will make this next generation of drivers especially predisposed to the ideas of travel, adventure and, for some, motorcycling.